EdanToledo/ModelRenderingOpenGL/README.md

 3. Make sure all libraries required are installed namely libsdl2-dev and libglew-dev.
 4. To install these packages type sudo apt-get install <package name> in a terminal window and hit enter.
 5. Once the packages are installed, open a terminal window and navigate to the project's root directory.
 6. Use "make" to build your project and "make run" to run it.
-You should now see a window with a teapot in it.
+You should now see a window with the suzanne model in it.
 7. Use controls above to manipulate the obj with the mouse.
 The default setting doesn't allow manipulation so click a button before trying to do anything
 8. Mouse controls are drag and drop.